-Part of Denver’s Civic Center Cultural Complex, the DAM is within easy walking distance of dozens of cultural and recreational attractions and is near several restaurants, shops, and hotels.
+Part of Denver’s Civic Center Cultural Complex and the Golden Triangle neighborhood, the Denver Art Museum is within easy walking distance of dozens of cultural and recreational attractions and is near several restaurants, shops, and hotels.

 Located at the base of the Rocky Mountains, Denver is one of America's most beautiful urban centers.
 The city features the nation's largest municipal park system and a variety of important cultural institutions.